ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 ### Principles behind Node.js and C#/ASP.NET/ASP.NET MVC

-TO BE DONE: This section is not ready yet.
+TO BE DONE: This chapter is just a draft, don't take it seriously.

 ASP.NET MVC embraces Single Responsibility Principle and I'm pretty sure it embraces the whole [SOLID](https://en.wikipedia.org/wiki/SOLID) set of principles of OOP.
 To quote Eilon Lipton: